Khumulwng: Government

 Khumulwng is the capital and the headquarter of the Tripura Tribal Areas Autonomous District Council Government.
-Presently, the council is led by the Tipra Motha Party since the 2021 election.
+Presently, the council is led by the Tipra Motha Party.

 Transport

 Khumulwng can be accessed through road with the Assam-Agartala National Highway 44.
 The nearest stop on the highway is in Jirania (3 km) and the newly developing junction of Madhob Kami (2 km).

 Khumulwng Motor Stand

 It is located in the center of the town and is a place for motor vehicles running to neighbouring towns of Agartala, Jirania and Jampuijala.

 Railway station

 The nearest railway station is Jirania Railway Station, 3 km away from the town across the river Haora (Saidra).

 Airport

 The nearest airport is Agartala Airport located about 35 km away.

 Civic amenities

 Town hall

 Khumulwng has a Town-Hall situated near the Kaunsil Nok which is used by the people of the town for organizing various programs and functions.